uvulab/easy-vqa-counting/README.md

 We hope this code will provide a starting point to investigate more challenging counting problems.

+### What is the task about?
+The main goal of VQA is to take an image (feature maps) and a question (text embedding) to get a single answer (one or few words).
+In its simplest implementation, e.g. using [easy-VQA-keras](https://github.com/vzhou842/easy-VQA-keras), VQA models take a single feature map of the image and a single text embedding of the question to perform a fusion between them and produce an answer.

+However, some models as [TallyQA](https://arxiv.org/abs/1810.12440) and [Interpretable Counting for Visual Question Answering](https://blog.einstein.ai/interpretable-counting-for-visual-question-answering/) use features maps obtained from the predictions of object detectors, i.e. these models use the predicted bounding boxes.
+This project is based on the approach of object detection because we found that this approach is more related to counting.

+### Quick insight about our method

+Our method is based on the following steps:

+- a question embedding which is just a simple Bag of Words (BoW) of the question.
+This is a simple approach but enough for counting questions which will be pretty similar.
+- a few embeddings from the bounding boxes.
+For simplicity, we still do not have the object detector right now, but we have the bounding boxes since we generate the dataset we know were are the objects.
+We take every bounding box and create a feature map for every one present in the image.
+For example, in the next figure we have only three bounding boxes, so we have three feature maps in the rest of the model.
+- a fusion scheme which can be an element-wise sum, concatenation, or multiplication  as explained in [Fusion Techniques](https://www.sciencedirect.com/science/article/pii/S1566253518308893).
+- An additional option is to use element-wise multiplication along with Gated Tanh Units [(GTU)](https://arxiv.org/abs/1707.07998).
+This GTUs are meant to learn non-linear transformations within the network.
+These GTUs have shown a strong empirical advantage over traditional ReLU or tanh layers alone.
+When dealing with small datasets (e.g. 300 images for training), GTUs have shown to speed up the convergence and performance.

 <p align="center">
     <img src="https://github.com/jksenter/cosc620_vqa/blob/master/vqa-model.png?raw=true" width="800"/>
 </p>

-## What is the task about?
-The main goal of VQA is to take an image (feature maps) and a question (text embedding) to get a single answer (one or few words).
-In its simplest implementation, e.g. using [easy-VQA-keras](https://github.com/vzhou842/easy-VQA-keras), VQA models take a single feature map of the image and a single text embedding of the question to perform a fusion between them and produce an answer.

-However, some models as [TallyQA](https://arxiv.org/abs/1810.12440) and [Interpretable Counting for Visual Question Answering](https://blog.einstein.ai/interpretable-counting-for-visual-question-answering/) use features maps obtained from the predictions of object detectors, i.e. these models use the predicted bounding boxes.

 ## Install the following libraries